dishabeeraladinni/DH110-Spring23/Assignment06.md

 ### Description of Project

 My goal for this project is to design an app where people of all backgrounds and ages as well as technical levels have the chance to play games with the click of a text button.
 The screen I designed is the sign up/login page as it will be the first page in the interface once users download the app.
+It is important for the sign in/login page to attract a users since most wesbites/apps ask a lot of information during this process which demotivates the user to continue.
+Includuing a simple and minimilatic interface would help this.

 ### Purpose of Interface Design